 Once the record has been validated, the circle turns green and you will receive an e-mail with further instructions on how to update your domain’s DNS servers.

 5 .
 As indicated in the e-mail, update the Name Server information at your current registrar in order to link your existing domain name with your Scaleway Domains DNS zone.
-The addresses are provided in the e-mail.
+The nameservers are provided in the e-mail.

 You can verify if the association of your domain has been successfully completed by checking the Nameservers list in the Domain Information page.